What is Zotero and Why Should I Use It?

 Importing SciFinder Citations into Zotero

-Exporting Website Citations
+Exporting Citations from Google Scholar

 Set up Google Scholar to export records into Zotero: